samuelgozlan/amplitude-dev-center/docs/experiment/integrations/contentful.md

 To use the plugin, ensure you have the following:

 - Access to an Amplitude plan with Amplitude Experiment enabled.
+- The Contentful Plugin for Amplitude Experiment, to be sent by the Amplitude Experiment team.
 - Your Amplitude Org URL value.
 This value appears in the URL you use to access Amplitude: `https://app.amplitude.com/experiment/<ORG_URL>/dashboard`
 - A Management API key, which you can find in the Experiment side bar.